NFID Awards Dinner: May 5, 2015

 View sponsorship opportunities

-*NFID is a non-profit, tax-exempt 501(c)(3) organization founded in 1973 dedicated to educating the public and healthcare professionals about the causes, treatment, and prevention of infectious diseases.
-Contributions are tax-deductible to the extent allowed by law.
-The non-deductible portion of your contribution is the amount of your contribution less the value of the dinner ($250).
+*NFID is a non-profit, tax-exempt 501(c)(3) organization founded in 1973 dedicated to educating the public and healthcare professionals about the causes, treatment, and prevention of infectious diseases across the lifespan.
+Contributions (less $100 per ticket) are tax-deductible to the extent allowed by law.